-- Lessons will begin promptly at the published times. - Children should move around the class quietly and sensibly. - The children must be taught to listen attentively. - The children should stop and listen immediately when asked to do so. - Children will be told the level of volume expected during a lesson e.g. silence, quiet discussion etc.
+- Lessons will begin promptly at the published times. - Children should move around the class quietly and sensibly. - The children must be taught to listen attentively.
+We will use the 'Give me 5' prompts and the expectation of our Conversation Contracts when speaking with adults and each other. - The children should stop and listen immediately when asked to do so. - Children will be told the level of volume expected during a lesson e.g. silence, quiet discussion etc.